Webcampak/Documentation/webcampak3.x/src/docs/Use/en_View_Pictures.md

 ### Select a day

 Using a calendar, users can navigate through the archives, clicking on days containing pictures.
-The system automatically detect available days and will gray-out days with no pictures available.
-Current day is automatically highlighted.
+The system automatically detects available days and will gray-out days with no pictures available.
+The current day is automatically highlighted.

 ![Select a day](images/desktop.pictures.calendar.days.en.png)